EvgenyUgolkov/8x_Super-Resolution/README.md

 The bottom line is, using the presented approach for different materials in different resolutions requires individual tuning to manage memory requirements and performance.

-Recommended to use the provided environment
+It's recommended to use the provided environment.

-The training can be launched with the following command
+The training can be launched with the following command:

 ```
 torchrun Architecture_PIPE.py -d 8x_Super-Resolution --with_rotation -phases_idx 1 2 3 -sf 8 -g_image_path Berea_CT_full.tiff -d_image_path Berea_CSLM_clay_gen.tif --DPP True --DDP False